ianozsvald/data_science_delivered/README.md

         - you can robustify your research code for deployment by taking the relevant cleaning code and integrating it into your production system

     - talks on dirty data
-        - ["Dirty Data"](http://www.slideshare.net/godatadriven/dirty-data-by-friso-van-vollenhoven) by Friso van Vollenhoven (notes the Icelandic Thorn issue, bad date encodinngs)
+        - ["Dirty Data"](http://www.slideshare.net/godatadriven/dirty-data-by-friso-van-vollenhoven) by Friso van Vollenhoven (notes the Icelandic Thorn issue, bad date encodings)
         - ["Cleaning Confused Collections of Characters"](http://ianozsvald.com/2015/04/03/pydataparis-2015-and-cleaning-confused-collections-of-characters/) my thoughts on ways through extracting and cleaning text
     - dirty text data